Nesrin Nas

 Nesrin Nas (born 1958) is a Turkish female academic in economics, politician and the former leader of the Motherland Party (Anavatan Partisi, ANAP).

 She was born in the Central Anatolian town of Bünyan in Kayseri Province.
-Her father's name was Mehmet Şecaattin and her mother's Şerife.
-After graduating from the Marmara University, İstanbul in economics, Nesrin Nas conducted studies on international money markets in the United Kingdom.
-Returned home, she earned a Ph.D. in economics from the University of Istanbul.
+Her father's name was Mehmet Şecaattin and her mother's was Şerife.
+After graduating from the Marmara University, Istanbul in economics, Nesrin Nas conducted studies on international money markets in the United Kingdom.
+Returned home, she earned a PhD in economics from the University of Istanbul.